 Ask the Expert: What risk management practices do Qualified Custodians employ to safeguard digital assets?

-We sat down with Sam Auch, our Group Product Manager, Trust, for a discussion about which risk management practices institutions should look for when selecting a qualified custodian.
+We sat down with Sam Auch, our Group Product Manager, Institutional Services, for a discussion about which risk management practices institutions should look for when selecting a qualified custodian.

 There will always be a need to protect valuable items from theft or destruction, and cryptocurrency is no exception.
 However, the unique aspects of cryptocurrency that make it revolutionary also make it challenging to adequately secure.
 The poor management that leads to failures of businesses like FTX and Prime Trust have made crypto custody a focal point for retail and institutional investors alike.